ABOUT DIMITRIS SIDERIDIS

 “reFocus Awards” – People’s Vote Winner for “Women Refugees” (Photojournalism)

-“reFocus Awards” – People’s Vote Winner for “Break” (Portrait)
+“reFocus Awards” – People’s Vote Winner for “Break/Rafael Trejo-Dukes on the ropes” (Portrait)

 “reFocus Awards” – Nominee for “The woman and her dog” (Domestic Animals)